VEckardt/MeetingMinutes/README.md

 I can think of the following improvements:

 - Dedicated login form
-- Meeting Minutes overview and serach capabilities
+- Meeting Minutes overview and search capabilities
 - Load of existing Meeting Minutes into this form
 - New Fields "State" and "Description" on Header, "State" on node
 - New Pick list for the target project.